-Consider for a moment just how rarely you make guacamole, especially relative to how easy it is.
+Consider just how rarely you make guacamole, especially relative to how easy it is.
 It's just mashing ripe avocados up in a bowl.
 With a fork.
 It barely qualifies as a recipe.
-It's practically automatic, like washing out a cereal bowl.

-Fine, I take it back.
-It's a recipe.
-My point is more that the execution of it demands very little in the way of skills or effort.
+So it's a recipe.
+The point is more that its execution demands very little in the way of skills or effort.

-Anyway, what I like about this recipe is that it uses only three avocados, which to my mind is a very manageable number of avocados to have on hand at all times.
-This is not just about the Super Bowl.
-I'm talking about year-round.
-Homemade guacamole, made by you, in your kitchen, at least once a week.
+This recipe uses only three avocados, which is a very manageable number of avocados to have on hand at all times.
+This isn't just about the Super Bowl.
+It's about year-round, homemade guacamole, made by you, in your kitchen, at least once a week.

-A couple of procedural notes.
-When it comes to sour cream in my guac, I'm a no. I don't like it to take on any kind of soupy quality.
-I really just want to see fat lumps of avocado in there, nearly dry except for a couple of good squeezes of fresh lime juice.
+A few procedural notes.
+When it comes to sour cream in guacamole, pass.
+It'll just turn your guac soupy.
+All you want in there are fat lumps of avocado, nearly dry except for a couple of good squeezes of fresh lime juice.

-Nor am I a fan of tomatoes in my guac.
+Same with tomatoes.
 All they do is end up getting squishy.
-Besides, dicing up tomatoes very nearly verges on actual labor.
+Besides, dicing tomatoes constitutes actual labor.
+Pass.

-As for what sort of peppers to use, in many ways that is such a matter of personal taste that it seems almost arbitrary for me to specify serranos or jalapeños or habaneros or what-have-you.
-And in any case, guacamole is all about tasting the avocado.
+As for what chiles to use, that's such a matter of personal taste that it would be arbitrary to specify serranos or jalapeños or habaneros or what-have-you.
+Guacamole is all about tasting the avocado in any case.
 All the chile needs to do is add a bit of heat to the background.

 - 3 avocados (ripe)